leaningtech/labs/src/content/docs/cheerpj3/12-reference/20-cjFileBlob.md

 ---
 title: cjFileBlob
-subtitle: Read a file from the virtual filesystem
+description: Read a file from the virtual filesystem
 ---

 Used to read files from the `/files/` virtual filesystem.